KNN

 , where n

-The advantage of the method is that there is no need for additional data structures, such as specialized vector indexes.
+- No need for additional data structures, such as specialized vector indexes.

 Approximate methods